 Sheriff Staly holds a Master’s degree in Justice Administration from the University of Louisville and a Bachelor’s degree in Criminal Justice from Rollins College.
 Sheriff Staly is a graduate of the 177th Session of the FBI National Academy, the Southern Police Institute’s 79th Administrative Officer’s Course and is trained in Homeland Security.
 Sheriff Staly also graduated from the 112th Session of the National Sheriff’s Institute.

 During Sheriff Staly’s more than 40 years of public safety service, he has received numerous awards, commendations and medals, including the Medal of Valor, Purple Heart Medal and Florida Governor’s Medal of Heroism after being shot three times while saving the life of a fellow deputy sheriff.
 In 2019, Sheriff Staly received the Lifetime Achievement Award from the Florida Sheriffs Association and was selected as 1 of 5 finalists for Law Enforcement Officer of the Year award by the National Rifle Association (NRA).
+In 2018, Sheriff Staly was awarded the Flagler County Sheriff’s Office Life Saving Medal after saving the life of a choking victim by using the Heimlich maneuver and the Palm Coast Elks honored him as their Citizen of the Year.

 Sheriff Staly and his wife, Debbie, are members of Flagler Beach United Methodist Church and live in Palm Coast.
 Sheriff Staly has two grown daughters, Lauren and Diana, and three grandchildren, Aiden, Lexi and Adalynn.